sipgate-io/sipgateio-node/README.md

 });
 ```

-As alternative you can also pass your Credentials to the API-Client which will use Basic Auth.
-(Remember: This Way is **not** recommended)
+As alternative you can also pass your credentials to the API-Client which will use Basic Auth.
+(Remember: This way is **not** recommended)

 ```typescript
 const client = createClient({